TelemarkAlpint/slingsby/README.md

     $ python manage.py runserver

 This should start the devserver at port 8000, browse to `http://localhost:8000` to see it!
 Starting the devserver like this will create a SQLite database you can use locally.
-Note that some features will not work just like this, notably login, since you need to know our Facebook app secret to be able to use that.
+Note that social login will not work out of the box, since authenticating with Facebook requires you to know our Facebook app secret.
+You only need this to test that Facebook auth works however, as in the dev environment you can log in as any user at `/devlogin`

-If you need to test login (and probably are lead developer of this project), you can decrypt the secrets needed and start the devserver on port 80.
-You also need to add the following line to your hosts file:
+If you need to test social login you can decrypt the secrets needed and start the devserver on port
+80. You also need to add the following line to your hosts file:

     127.0.0.1 ntnuita.local